-The only person to provide some form of reassurance was the woman sitting next to me who told me that had happened to her before, with one of her friends coming to her in meditation.
+The only person to provide some form of reassurance was the woman sitting next to me who told me she had a similar experience with one of her friends who’d passed.

 That’s it.
 I rode home on the train that night totally out of it.
-I think I was in emotional and spiritual shock.
-I called my mum and told her what happened and was also visited that night by a Spirit Guide who gave me the thumbs up, something I had not experienced before.
+I was in emotional and spiritual shock.
+I called my mum and told her what happened.
+I was also visited that night by a spirit guide who gave me the thumbs up, something I had not experienced before.
 And I found the whole experience difficult to process.

-What was required was to be heard and understood, for someone to reassure me that it wasn’t purely my imagination and for my teacher to help ground my energy after this emotional shock.
+What was required, was to be heard and understood, for someone to reassure me that it wasn’t purely my imagination and for my teacher to help ground my energy after this emotional shock.
 She should of even recommended me have some form of professional follow up as it brought up intense grief.

 Another example I’d come across was when I attended a weekend Reiki certificate class.
-It was a small group and we went around and told our story of why we were in the class.
-I had already finished my studies and had been in practice for 2years or so.
+It was a small group and we went around and told our story of why we were there.
+I had already finished my studies and had been in practice for 3 years or so.
 A woman in the group told us of her previous experience at another Reiki class which had consequently kept her a hermit for the past 5 years.

 Apparently she had been to a class with no previous experience or understanding in the healing or spiritual world.
 Though, after the class, all of her spiritual channels had opened and she had become extremely clairvoyant.
-To some people this may seem to be an awesome and welcomed gift, but to this woman, she found it extremely frightening and so over the 5 years, became more and more reclusive because of it.
+To some people this may seem to be an awesome and welcomed gift, but this woman found it extremely frightening and so, over the 5 years became more and more reclusive because of it.

 I politely asked this woman some questions and she mentioned that the teacher hadn’t provided any further mentoring outside of the class nor did she follow-up and see how her participants were feeling after their Reiki alignment.